-e.
+- f.
 Tissue sampling methods and results.
 Tissue samples shall be collected and analyzed according to UF-IFAS/DEP recommendations or standard industry practice.
-Describe existing tissue sampling plan here.
+Describe existing tissue sampling plan.
 Keep all test results (or copies of them) in this file as part of your nutrient management plan.
 Please do not send them in to DEP individually.
-If you've been testing for years, remember to add copies of all those past results to your NMP file.

-f.
-Soil, tissue and water quality sample results shall be maintained for a minimum of 5 years.
-Please provide records.

-When developing new (or expanding) golf courses, pre- and pos- monitoring should be implemented in accordance with UF-IFAS/DEP recommendations.
+If you've been testing for years, remember to add copies of all those past results to your NMP file. - g.
+Soil, tissue and water quality sample results shall be maintained for a minimum of five years.
+Please provide records. - h.
+When developing new (or expanding) golf courses, pre- and post- monitoring should be implemented in accordance with UF-IFAS/DEP recommendations.

-Appendix F: Agricultural Enrollment and Reductions
+Appendix E. Agricultural Enrollment and Reductions

-FDACS provides the information for this appendix for each BMAP.
-The information in this appendix does not represent DEP's position.
+FDACS provided the following information for this appendix for each BMAP.